yutopp/rill/README.md

 eval `opam config env`
 ```

 `opam update` might be required to install these packages.
+NOTE: Some packages(e.g. LLVM) required native libraries.
+Please build or install native libraries before installing opam packages.

+#### Use docker

+The docker image `yutopp/rill-build-env` will provide an enviroment which satisfies requirements for developing the Rill language.
+Build or download the image like below.
+`docker build --squash -t yutopp/rill-build-env -f ./test/Dockerfile ./test`
+or
+`docker pull yutopp/rill-build-env:latest`

+Then, enter into the container.
+`docker run -it --rm -v $(pwd):/cibase yutopp/rill-build-env`

 ### Build